steveculshaw/brindlewoodbay/README.md

 * George Pollard ... *Whaling Museum Director* ... known by Atsidi because of her interest in scrimshaw
 * Eudora 'Dorrie' Coffin ... *Chair of the Brindlewood Bay Lunch Club*
 * Dr Katherine Berko ... *Curator of the museum*
-* Olin Dearborn ... *Dean of B.B.
+* Olin Dearborn ... *Dean of BB.
 Community College*
   * Olin's background is in public relations, so interested in Krystal's public fame.
 * Corinne Whately ... *a Seeker*
 * Cornelius Absalom ... *a Philanthropist*